-All treatment options for PS are palliative (relieve symptoms).
+All treatment options for PS are done to relieve symptoms.
 This means that the pulmonary valve is not repaired and will always be somewhat abnormal.
 Further problems with the valve may occur again in the future.

-After treatment, most children with PS can be active like other children.
+After treatment, most children with PS can be as active as other children.

 Regular follow-up visits with a cardiologist are needed.
 This is to make sure the valve doesn’t become blocked again or have too much leakage.
 The frequency of these visits may decrease as your child grows older.